 2019 – Mike Ward has joined the VAM sales and service team.
 Welcome aboard, Mike!

 2020 – VAM Computers is 24 years young.
 As usual, it’s hard to believe that many years has passed since 3 young nerds around a kitchen table decided they were going to start a computer business.
-Businesses are easy, right? 🙂
+Business is easy, right? 🙂

-COVID19: We closed on 18Mar to comply with government orders and to figure out how we’re going to handle the COVID19 social distancing situation.
+18Mar: Ugh, COVID19:.
+We closed the shop to comply with government orders and to figure out how we’re going to handle the COVID19 physical distancing situation.
 On 20April we reopened the shop by appointment only and increased our capacity for remote support.
 The response has been great, thank you so much for your support!

 A very special thank you to all the other folks who’ve helped us around the store over the years and didn’t get mentioned above, such as Charlie “Kingchameleon” Lafave, Gavin “Red Leader” MacRae, Jay Roth, James “PenguinBoy” Giovanetti, Joe “Dopper” Dopp, John “MrEMahn” Domik, Nolan “Nolman” Evans, Richard Masters, Rob “Praetorian” Darling and anyone else we missed.

 Without all of the great people who have worked at or hung out around the store we wouldn’t have the great memories and VAM wouldn’t be the place it is today.
 Much love to you all.